SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 * Global User Manager - Can access and modify the full user hierarchy
 * Shared User Manager - Can create new users as his own subusers and manage them ("feature-user-hierarchy" application subscription required)

 Note that when subscribed to the "feature-user-hierachy" application, the CREATE permission allows to manage (display, create, edit, delete, disable/enable, delegate, manage permissions) underlying users.
-For details see [Manage user hierarchies](/users-guide/enterprise-tenant/#user-hierarchies).
+For details see [Managing user hierarchies](/users-guide/enterprise-tenant/#user-hierarchies).
 {{< /c8y-admon-req >}}

 The **user management feature** allows you to manage the users within your tenant, that is create users, store user details, or configure login and security options.